alaurens/RoadSegmentation/README.md

 ## Training and then using the trained weights

-If you wish to train the U-net and then use the trained network to create a submission, you must first train the U-net using `train_model.py`.
-Then, you must select the desired `weightsNUM.hdf5` files from the `logs` folder (take the last one if you want to have the most updated one) and place it in the `weights` folder.
+If you wish to train the U-Net and then use the trained network to create a submission, you must first train the U-net using `train_model.py`.
+Then, you must select the desired `weightsNUM.hdf5` file from the `logs` folder (take the last one if you want to have the most updated one) and place it in the `weights` folder.
 You must then modify the script `run.py` and replace the weights name by the correct value.
 You can then run the script `run.py`.